 Sensor power and serial communications cables are available from LORD MicroStrain® and come with the sensor starter kits.
-These cables will have the micro-DB9 connector on one end (to connect to the sensor) and either a standard DB9 on the other end (for RS232 communication) or a USB connector (for USB communications).
-Alternately, the micro-DB9 can be purchased from LORD MicroStrain® with flying leads or the connector by itself can be purchased from the manufacturer (Ulti-Mate Connector Inc.).
-See Parts and Configurations on page 66 for a list of available options.a standard DB9 on the other end.
+These cables will have the seven pin circular connector on one end (to connect to the sensor) and a standard DB9 on the other end.
 For the cable diagram see Reference Diagrams on page 73.